oracle-livelabs/goldengate/ogg-core/ogg-add-replicat/ogg-add-replicat.md

 ### Objectives
 In this lab, you will:
-* Create Replicat process
+* Create Replicat process.
-* Edit the parameter file
+* Edit the parameter file.
-* Register the Replicat process
+* Register the Replicat process.
-* Start the Replicat process
+* Start the Replicat process.

 ### Prerequisites
 This lab assumes that you have:
 - the appropriate database privileges to be able to execute the commands in the Admin Client.
-- completed the tasks in **Lab - Enable Trandata, Add Heartbeat and Checkpoint Tables**
+- completed the tasks in **Lab - Enable Trandata, Add Heartbeat and Checkpoint Tables**.
-- completed the tasks in **Lab - Add Extract**
+- completed the tasks in **Lab - Add Extract**.

 ## Task 1: Add a Replicat